nikahmadz/Firedash/index.md

 ## Getting help

-- Fastest way to get help is to contact us at [Firedash Discord Channel](https://discord.gg/Xk4DJHs).
+- Fastest way to get help is to contact us at [Firedash Discord Channel][discord].
 - Visit [our help page](https://nikahmadz.github.io/Firedash/help/) for more channels.

 ---